Solvable stationary non equilibrium states: Introduction

+From a {\it microscopic} point of view, before the most recent developments, to our knowledge, there were essentially a few models with long-range correlations for which the description of the stationary measure was explicit.
+This is the class of open exclusion type processes, for which it is available a {matrix product ansatz} (see \cite{DEHP, SS}).
+It was exactly this explicit knowledge that made possible to obtain the density large deviation function by a microscopic computation \cite{DLS} and {then to verify the agreement with the variational structure of MFT \cite{BDGJL1}}.
+Since MFT is believed to have a large degree of universality, as the theory describing fluctuations in diffusive systems, it is therefore important to have additional models of which the SNS is known.
+Furthermore, for stationary non-equilibrium states a general structure does not exist as it is the case for equilibrium, where one has instead the Boltzmann-Gibbs distribution.

-In this paper we consider the harmonic model with parameter $s=1/2$ and a suitable continuous version obtained as a scaling limit of the discrete model.
-The latter can be interpreted as an integrable model of heat conduction.
-We prove that for this pair of models the invariant measure can be written, like for the KMP model, as a mixture of products of inhomogeneous distributions.
-These models arise when the special (spin) value $s=1/2$ is chosen from a more general description, see \cite{FGK,FG} for the family of harmonic models labelled by $s>0$ and \cite{FFG} for the family of integrable heat conduction models labelled by $s>0$.
-Besides sharing the same algebraic description for any $s>0$, these two models are also in a duality relation via a moment duality function \cite{FFG}.
-Both models are of zero range type, i.e., the rate at which particles or energy exit from one site depends just on the number of particles or amount of energy present on the starting site.
+In a series of recent works \cite{FGK,FFG,FG}, two new integrable models have been introduced.
+These are the family of harmonic models, a class of interacting particle systems, and a suitable continuous version, that can be interpreted as a model for heat conduction.
+The latter is obtained as a scaling limit of the discrete one.
+Both families of models are parametrized by a (spin) value $s>0$.
+The integrability of the systems relies on an algebraic description of the generator and the link with integrable systems in quantum spin chains, as is the case also for the class of exclusion processes (see e.g. \cite{SS}).
+Besides sharing the same algebraic description, these two models are also in a duality relation via a moment duality function \cite{FFG}.
+Both models are of zero range type, i.e., the rate at which particles or energy is transferred from one site to another depends just on the number of particles or amount of energy present on the departure site.
 However, differently from the classic zero range models, here there are transitions of multiple particles and the boundary driven SNS are not of product type.
+In Corollary 2.9 of \cite{FG} a closed formula\footnote {When constructing the mixed measures of this paper, we used this formula to check that a product of geometric with mixing measure given by the ordered statistics of i.i.d. uniforms was indeed reproducing the correlation functions in \cite{FG}.}

+of combinatorial nature for the stationary measure has been obtained for the class of harmonic models.
+The derivation relies on techniques inspired by integrable systems and is based on a direct mapping between non-equilibrium and equilibrium \cite{TKL,FGK2}.
+A similar study has been done in \cite{FFG} for the family of integrable heat conduction models, for which moments of the stationary measure have been found via stochastic duality.
+For both classes of models an explicit description of the long-range correlations has been shown.
+As shown in \cite{CGT} all these models have constant diffusion and quadratic mobility and are therefore good candidates for having a mixture of product distribution as invariant measure.